Armancollab/ToDoApp-Django/README.md

 ### License

 The ToDo app is open-source software released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute the code for personal and commercial purposes.

----

-We hope you find the ToDo app helpful for managing your tasks efficiently.
-If you encounter any issues or have questions, feel free to report them on the GitHub repository.
-Happy tasking!